-BM 222 Office Information and Management Systems
+BM 222 Office Information and Management Systems 2/1/0 3 semester credits

 This course reflects current management thinking in office systems, information management, technology, communications, and administrative procedures.
 Beginning with traditional management practices and theory, this course develops into virtual office assistance and management, concentrating on the Internet as a useful research and administrative tool, and an e-mail client application as electronic communication devices.
 Special emphasis is placed on e-mail client application proficiency for the office professional.
 Prerequisite(s): None.